-- BROAD SPECTRUM UV PROTECTION- 100% Mineral-based sunscreen, also known as a physical sunscreen, reflects UVA/UVB rays to protect the skin.
-Packaging may Vary
+- [ BROAD SPECTRUM SUNSCREEN FOR FACE ] 100% Mineral-based sunscreen, also known as a physical sunscreen, reflects UVA/UVB rays to help protect the skin.
+Developed with dermatologists by CeraVe Skincare.

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.CeraVe are a brilliant skincare brand for producing formulas which are simple yet effective, and they never fail to please in terms of feeling great and leaving you with great results.
 If you’ve ever tried any of their skincare range, you were probably impressed, and you’ll definitely like this sunscreen.

 If you worry about your sensitive skin getting irritated by a sunscreen, this one is perfect, as you don’t run any risk of irritation thanks to its sensitive skin-friendly formula.
 The skin around your tattoo, especially if it’s reasonably new, can still be a bit sensitive, even if the tattoo itself has fully healed, so using this sunscreen prevents any skin concerns.

 The formula is also hydrating, so you’ll know that your skin is being protected by one of the best sunscreens available, and you don’t even have to worry about applying a moisturiser 24/7.

 - ORIGINAL SPF 50 SUNSCREEN SPRAY .
 This is the stuff we use every day.
 The sunscreen that started it all and smells like summer.
 We wanted a sunscreen to protect those who live and love in the sun, so we made it.